TheJacksonLaboratory/sbas/data/README.md

 ## The folder `data`

+### Why is this folder empty?

 We use the folder **`data`** to store the artefacts that are generated during the analysis, so this folder should appear empty on GitHub.
-Large files cannot be pushed to GitHub as done with code.
-One different approach we can adopt for tracking medium sized artefacts up to 2GB.
-For this purpose we utilise the R package [`ropensci/piggyback`](https://github.com/ropensci/piggyback).
-This is still a work in progress and we will only sustain this for developing for as long as parts of this projects are a work in progress.
-See the following section about utilising cached intermediate files for more details.

-sha256sum gtex.corrected.rds

-c1d5da42c902d7d43e275f59c0d119933404ce43d32e6388696061c5faeede1d  gtex.corrected.rds
+Large files cannot be pushed to GitHub as done with code but we keep this folder so that upon i) `git clone` of this repo and ii) acquiring the input files provided with the publication you will be able to reuse the Jupyter Notebooks without the need to change filepaths in the code.